KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Lewok2007

 **Description:** This is just a thing what bothers me, from a game design perspective.
-Why would you get a weapon and then get another weapon immediately after, *before* facing any enemies with the first weapon?
-This mod moves the vibrocutter outside the Peragus medical wing to the body of one of the active droids on the route to the security room, forcing the player to either use the plasma torch or hand-to-hand combat to fight the droids for at least one room.
+Immediately after the prologue the player is given a weapon, but then they get a new and better weapon weapon immediately after, *before* facing any enemies with the first weapon.
+This mod moves the better weapon onto an enemy, so the player has to beat them with the first weapon before they can switch to the better option.

-**Category & Tier:** Immersion / 4 - Option
+**Category & Tier:** Immersion / 4 - Optional

 **Non-English Functionality:** YES, however some text will be in English

 **Installation Method:** HoloPatcher Mod

-**Installation Instructions:** Recommend the "Location and Medpac" install option, it gives the player an extra medpac as compensation for having to fight the first droids with a plasma torch.
+**Installation Instructions:** Recommend the "Location and Medpac" install option, it gives the player an extra medpac as compensation for having to fight the enemy with a worse weapon option.

 ___